 The fruit and vegetables sector faces a number of sustainability issues along the supply chains.
 The issues at farm level include access to finance for inputs, limited knowledge on good social and environmental practices, low yield, poor quality, food safety, limited exposure to commercial farming and lack of knowledge of international market requirements.

 Consumer awareness about how their purchases affect social conditions of millions of factory and farm workers around the world have also increased the interest in knowing where products comes from and under what condition they are produced.

 Respect food from farm to table

 The high perishability of fruits and vegetables needs special attention to maintain their quality and safety through appropriate treatment and handling across the supply chain from production to consumption in order to minimize loss and waste.

 When we started providing high-quality farm produce for fellow New Zealand residents in the late ’70s, it was all about passion.
-These impressive photos show our commitment from the early days, to provide sustainable products direct from our own greenhouses.
+Our commitment from the early days was always to provide sustainable products direct from our own greenhouses.
 It’s been over 30 years of our existence so far, and we are still the company providing clean solutions to food problems, just that now, we do it on a global scale.
 Our focus has grown beyond the New Zealand geographical area, and we’ve succeeded in spreading our tentacles all over this world, which has led to us gaining new experiences in growing, processing and shipping agricultural products globally.